jesseloudon/jesseloudon.github.io/_posts/2020-06-30-Azure Policy as Code with Terraform Part 2.markdown

 }
 ```

-Finally, from the parent module file which calls the child modules, map each input variable to the output variable using inputVariableName = "${module.moduleName.outputVariableName[X]}".
+Finally, from the parent module file which calls the child modules, map each input variable to the output variable using `inputVariableName` = `"${module.moduleName.outputVariableName[X]}"`.

 ```terraform
 module "policyset_definitions" {